 Behind the Blue Line

-Authorized by Congress in 2000, the three-story, 55,000 square-foot National Law Enforcement Museum will be a mostly underground museum located adjacent to the National Law Enforcement Officers memorial in Washington, D.C.'s Judiciary Square.
-The Museum will tell the story of American law enforcement through high-tech interactive exhibits, historial and contemporary artifact collections, a dedicated space for research, and diverse educational programming.
+Authorized by Congress in 2000, the three-story, 57,000 square-foot National Law Enforcement Museum will be a mostly underground museum located adjacent to the National Law Enforcement Officers Memorial in Washington, D.C.'s Judiciary Square.
+The Museum will tell the story of American law enforcement through high-tech interactive exhibits, historical and contemporary artifact collections, a dedicated space for research, and diverse educational programming.

 The Museum is an initiative of the National Law Enforcement Officers Memorial Fund, a private non-profit 501(c)(3) organization established in 1984, dedicated to honoring the service and sacrifice of America's law enforcement officers and to promoting officer safety.